Julgas123/FFA-Transition-Files/README.md

-# FFAG-Transition-Files
+# FFA-Transition-Files
 This contains all of the programs to create and test FFAG cells and Transitions:

-1) FFAGCalc 1 and 2
+1) FFACalc 1 and 2

 These files are the original files I used to create input files for MADX; they're a good way to get an idea of how a cell must be generated in order to use PTC_TRACK